JoeSzymkowiczFiveM/js5m_gunrack/README.md

 },
 ```

-## Make Your Own Tapes

-See the config for information about the tape items.

 ## Dependencies
 - [ox_lib](https://github.com/overextended/ox_lib)
 - qb-target - This was used because ox_target has backwards compatibility for qb-target, so it will work with that aswell.